Ponali/w93-yoink/README.md

 - Server output must have CORS enabled for atleast windows93.net or *.windows93.net
 - Package files still end with `.ynk`, so if you are given a package file with the .ynk extension, do not rename the file.
 - All content must be accessible via HTTPS.
 (HTTP support is unknown and experimental.)

+# Making an installer
+## Source version installer
+Source version installers are made from [w93-wizard-generator](https://github.com/Ponali/w93-wizard-generator), which explains the existence of the "wizgen-config" file on the root of this repo.

+First, clone this repo and the w93-wizard-generator repo, go to the w93-wizard-generator directory, and run `node make ../w93-yoink -o yoink-source-installer.js`.
+Once the program is done, a new file called `yoink-source-installer.js` gets made.
+This file doesn't require any other content, as it is standalone.